sandboxie-plus/sandboxie-docs/docs/Content/KnownConflicts.md

 Problem: Not all Steam games will function while Sandboxed.

 Solution: Install the games on your computer, not in a sandbox.
 Most games can work.
 However, there are [known reports](https://github.com/sandboxie-plus/Sandboxie/labels/game%20issue) that some simply may not.
 If you run into a problem with a Steam game, you should make sure Steam client is updated on your host machine.
 Run Steam not sandboxed, download and install the game on your host computer and then "right click" on the game shortcut and select "Run Sandboxed" as a workaround.
-If problems persist, please let us know the details by posting on the official Github repository [here](https://github.com/sandboxie-plus/Sandboxie/issues).
+If problems persist, please let us know the details by posting on the [GitHub repository](https://github.com/sandboxie-plus/Sandboxie/issues).

 ### GOG Games and Galaxy Beta

 Problem: Games from GOG Galaxy may not run while sandboxed.

-Solution: No fix yet, see [#1246](https://github.com/sandboxie-plus/Sandboxie/issues/1246).
+Solution: A partial workaround is available in [#1246](https://github.com/sandboxie-plus/Sandboxie/issues/1246).
 You can "force" GOG Program folder so that it works correctly within a sandbox.
 See also: [ForceFolder](ForceFolder.md).

-### MS Edge is stuck when you clean Media Foundation data

-Problem: MS Edge doesn't clear "Media Foundation data" while sandboxed.

-Solution: You can uncheck the option for the time being, see [#867](https://github.com/sandboxie-plus/Sandboxie/issues/867).

-### Chromium browsers like Edge or Chrome can not access microphone in any sandbox
+### No access to microphone or camera on any sandbox in Windows 11

-Problem: Chromium-based browsers can not access microphone while sandboxed.

-Solution: No fix yet, see [#1208](https://github.com/sandboxie-plus/Sandboxie/issues/1208).
+Problem: There is no access to microphone/camera on any sandbox in Windows 11 systems.

+Solution: A workaround is available in [#1669](https://github.com/sandboxie-plus/Sandboxie/issues/1669), but no permanent fix.

 ### Tabs sessions on Chromium browsers are sometimes not restored correctly in Sandboxie

 Problem: Tabs sessions are lost when a Chromium browser is running outside of the sandbox.

-Solution: No fix yet, see [#558](https://github.com/sandboxie-plus/Sandboxie/issues/558).
+Solution: No fix yet, but some workarounds are available in [#558](https://github.com/sandboxie-plus/Sandboxie/issues/558).

 ### Windows Explorer takes a long time to open folders, drives or context menus